tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 : A random 16-octet value to be echoed by the server in the "encrypted_server_name" extension.

-dns_name
+label_limit
+: The label_limit value, copied from ESNIKeys.

+num_labels
-: The true SNI DNS name, that is, the HostName value that would have been sent in the plaintext "server_name" extension.
+: The number of labels in the true SNI DNS name, that is, the HostName value that would have been sent in the plaintext "server_name" extension.
 (NameType values other than "host_name" are unsupported since SNI extensibility failed {{SNIExtensibilityFailed}}).

-zeros
-: Zero padding whose length makes the serialized PaddedServerNameList struct have a length equal to ESNIKeys.padded_length.
+name_digest
+: The true SNI DNS name, truncated to the last `label_limit` labels and hashed by `cipher_suite`'s hash.

-This value consists of the serialized ServerNameList from the "server_name" extension, padded with enough zeroes to make the total structure ESNIKeys.padded_length bytes long.
-The purpose of the padding is to prevent attackers from using the length of the "encrypted_server_name" extension to determine the true SNI.
-If the serialized ServerNameList is longer than ESNIKeys.padded_length, the client MUST NOT use the "encrypted_server_name" extension.
+This value consists of the hash of the truncated server name, along with an indication of how many labels were lost in truncation.
+This construction ensures that the length of ClientESNIInner is independent of the server name, so that an attacker cannot use the length of the "encrypted_server_name" extension to determine the true SNI.
+It also allows hosts to strip wildcard subdomains for the purpose of certificate lookup, while still indicating how many subdomains were present.

 The ClientEncryptedSNI.encrypted_sni value is then computed using the usual TLS 1.3 AEAD: